Terms of Reference

 Created – 1 September 1996, Last revised – 22 September 2020

 Membership of the Committee is open to all IAA Full Member Associations.

-- support the development, organization and promotion of the actuarial profession and actuarial education in areas of the world in which the actuarial profession is not present or is not fully developed;
+- To support the development of the actuarial profession in areas of the world in which the actuarial profession is developing.

 4. Decision-making authority